cartheur/aiventure-eami/README.md

 The creation of a hierarchical-classed artficial creature follows a very logical pattern:

 * _Alpha Class_ — Knowledge of present conditions only.
+    - A machine of this type shows only reflexive responses to changing environmental conditions.
+It lives "in the moment" and has no memory of past experience.
 * _Beta Class_ — Knowledge of past and present conditions.
+    - A machine of this type can remember and use successful responses of the past to help solve problems of the present.
 * _Gamma Class_ — Knowledge of past, present, and future conditions, similar to how Aristolte imagined our place in it.
+    - A machine of this type lives in the present and has recall of past events.
+It has the ability to anticipate future events by drawing upon remembered experiences and generalizing them toward future conclusions.

 ## The Algorithm